babylonlabs-io/rollup-bsn-contracts/SPEC.md

    - Ensure the finality provider is associated with this BSN
    - Ensure the finality provider has not been slashed (`slashed_babylon_height` and `slashed_btc_height` are both 0)

+2. **Allowlist Check**: Verify that the finality provider is in the allowlist:
+   - Query the allowlist storage to check if the finality provider's BTC public key is allowed
+   - If the finality provider is not in the allowlist, return `FinalityProviderNotAllowed` error

 2. **Signature Verification**: Verify the commitment signature using Schnorr signature verification: